xssxrt/dwm/readme.md

 # dwm

 ## Future
-- switch to ghostty when general beta is open
 - more patching?
     - attachbelow and the clones because the default behavior is cringe
     - see what other people are using